 How To Use Mirror Image Therapy for Complex Regional Pain Syndrome (CRPS)

 Have you tried mirror image therapy for your Complex Regional Pain Syndrome (CRPS) or your chronic neuropathic pain condition?
 Mirror therapy has various titles including mirror imagery, mirror therapy, mirror visual feedback, imagery therapy, mirror image therapy… But essentially it is a non invasive, completely drug free alternative therapy to help you and your CRPS, phantom limb pain or chronic neuropathic pain.
-This blog will deal with how to use Mirror Therapy for CRPS as well as Graded Motor Imagery programme or GMI for CRPS, which is an up to date rehabilitation programme.
+This blog will deal with how to use Mirror Therapy for Complex Regional Pain Syndrome (CRPS).

 ” … a trend that mirror therapy is effective in upper limb treatment of stroke patients and patients with CRPS…”